acuparse/acuparse/docs/INSTALL.md

     * Data is only sent to external sites when there is new data to send and enough time has passed for CWOP updates.
 > **Notice:** Disable updating of Weather Underground from your Access/smartHUB/MyAcuRite.
 Watch your syslog for the response from MyAcuRite.

+## Master Sensor:
+By default Acuparse will use the 5N1 sensor to upload data to external sites.
+To upload data from a tower, change the Master Temp/Humidity Sensor.
+Changing the sensor sends those readings externally instead of the 5N1.
+You can also choose to use the tower readings for the data archive or use the readings from the 5N1.

 # MyAcuRite Responses:

 ## Access: